 Fred Allen will probably shoot me on sight for this, but here's how you can see him, in person, if you live in New York or ever come there for a visit.
 Go to the Somerset Hotel, a not very impressive theatrical hotel in the Times Square district, and hang around its barbershop.
 At least once a week, and sometimes oftener, Fred goes there for a haircut, shave and manicure.
 He always has the same barber and manicurist, and wouldn't think of going anywhere else.
 Look to Fred's loyalty for the explanation.
 The Somerset used to be his unofficial headquarters when he was an obscure vaudeville performer, and he loves the place.
-Out-of-work actors in the place.
-Out-of-work actors in New York know how frequently he visits it nowadays, and several of them are always around when he arrives, ready to count on Fred's wellknown generosity for a handout.
+Out-of-work actors in New York know how frequently he visits it nowadays, and several of them are always around when he arrives, ready to count on Fred's well-known generosity for a handout.

 CAN still see Mr. Keen's startled look.
-It must have been the first time in his whole career that anyone had come to him and announced, beforehand, she intended to run away.
-I couldn't blame him for thinking I was crazy.
+It must have been the first anyone had come to him and announced, beforehand, she intended for thinking I was crazy.

-Perhaps I was crazy, a littlefrom loneliness, from the fear of being an old maid, from thinking about my plain face and unbecoming clothes and desperately pointless life.
+from loneliness, from the fear of being an old maid, from thinking about my plain face and unbecoming clothes and desperately pointless life.

 I was twenty-eight years old.
 For six years I had taught in a New York public school.
-And it looked very much as if I would go on teaching there, forever-or until I was like some of the older teachers. embittered and weary and sour.
+And it looked very much as if I would go on teaching there, forever-or until I was like some of the older teachers, embittered and weary and sour.

 I lived in a dark, littered apartment with my mother, my sister, Annette, and George, Annette's husband.
-For a long time George hadn't had a job, and I paid the rent, as well as all the other ex-
+For a long time George hadn't had a job, and I paid the rent, as well as all the other expenses.